Top 10 Anti-Inflammatory Foods for High Blood Pressure

-Other foods high in potassium include beets, plain yogurt, beans, halibut, cod and winter squash.
+Other foods high in potassium include beets, plain yogurt, beans, halibut, cod, and winter squash.
 You also get more potassium when you choose a less-processed form of most foods, especially produce and plants, so go for whole forms of these foods more often.

-Recipe pictured above: Blueberry-Banana Overnight Oats
+The recipe pictured above: Blueberry-Banana Overnight Oats

 Similar to how tomatoes get their color from lycopene, blueberries get their purplish-blue color from anthocyanins, plant compounds that appear to decrease blood pressure by improving blood vessel dilation and blood flow.
-A recent study suggests that eating about a cup of blueberries each day can decrease systolic blood pressure.
+A recent Harvard Medical School study suggests that eating about a cup of blueberries each day can decrease systolic blood pressure.

 And while all berries that have a deep red or purple color are good sources of anthocyanins, blueberries—and particularly those labeled "wild" blueberries—have the highest anthocyanin levels.

 Nuts are part of the DASH diet to reduce hypertension, but pistachios in particular are one of the best to snack on.
-Not only are they a great source of potassium, but pistachios are good sources of vitamin E, lutein and zeaxanthin—all of which have antioxidant and anti-inflammatory effects that may ease underlying conditions contributing to hypertension.
+Not only are they a great source of potassium, but pistachios are good sources of vitamin E, lutein, and zeaxanthin—all of which have antioxidant and anti-inflammatory effects that may ease underlying conditions contributing to hypertension.

-Calcium directs the constriction and relaxation of blood vessels, so getting adequate amounts is key for regulating a healthy blood pressure.
+Calcium directs the constriction and relaxation of blood vessels, so getting adequate amounts is key for regulating healthy blood pressure.
 However, it's a mineral that most of us don't get nearly enough of each day.